ivanhrndz/PythonProgramming101/README.md

 - Define how Python compares to other programming languages.
 - Describe the benefits of a Python workflow when working with data.
 - Demonstrate basic understanding of Python programming fundamentals.
-- Apply Python code to solve real world data issues.
+- Apply Python code to solve problems.

 ---